JoshuaKoh/async-werewolf/roles.md

 * **ALIGNMENT:** Good
 * **NIGHT ACTIVITY:** No

 Once per game, you may pardon one player from being executed.
 The decision to pardon a player must be messaged to the Moderator before the day phase ends.
 You cannot pardon yourself.
+If this is a game with multiple villages, the pardoned player is instead exiled to the other village.

 ## Revenger
 * **TEAM:** Village